meza/vulcan-apache-php/README.md

 ./build.sh
 ```

-sit back and watch the compilation - takes about 40 minutes due to the lightning speed of a vulcan node :)
+sit back and watch the compilation - takes about 20 minutes due to the lightning speed of a vulcan node :)

+This will result in a packages.tgz, which will contain the /app of the vulcan node.

+What you need to do with this is unpack, then
+* compress the /apache directory into an apache.tar.gz
+* compress the /php directory into a php.tar.gz
+* compress the /vendor directory into a vendor.tar.gz

+upload the tarballs to the interwebs and feed the links to [my buildpack](https://github.com/meza/heroku-buildpack-php)

+### mod_pagespeed

+you can get modpagespeed to be compiled.
+For that, make sure to uncomment the downloadin and uncompression of python, gperf and ncurses in the get_deps,
+and uncomment the get_pagespeed
+in the vulcan_build